 Team: Kansas City Chiefs

-kansas city chiefs quarterback patrick mahomes smiles and raises his arms in celebration, wearing a grey superbowl champions shirt, following his win at super bowl liv
+patrick mahomes smiles and raises his arms in celebration, wearing a grey superbowl champions shirt and similar light grey hat, people stand behind and around him

 Patrick Mahomes of the Kansas City Chiefs celebrates after the Chiefs defeated the San Francisco 49ers in Super Bowl LIV on February 2, 2020.